Anti-AliasLabs/projection-jacket/README.md

 Accompanying code for projection jacket project.

-Works with Xcode 3.2.6 on Mac OS 10.6 with openFrameworks v7.4.
+Works with Xcode 5.0 on Mac OS 10.8 with openFrameworks v7.4.

+Relies on ofxMacamPs3Eye and ofxSyphon